EndPointCorp/end-point-blog/2017/11/29/systemd-primer-from-the-trenches.html.md

 1. Sometimes you need to use the suffix such as ‘config_file@openvpn.service’.
 Keep this back of mind.
 2. systemd will always think services are services unless you use the suffix like .target or .socket, make sure you tell the system so.
-3. If you want multiple services running use a prefix, such as; ssh1@sshd.service ssh2@sshd.service with different configs.
+3. If you want multiple services running use a prefix, such as; ssh1@sshd.service ssh2@sshd.service with different config's.
 Handy for multiple openvpn servers.
 4. Mount points will always be determined as mount points.
 6. If you have made a lot of configuration changes and want to gracefully load these without restarting everything try
 `systemctl daemon reload`